Geno Smith: 2024 season

 During Week 4, Smith passed for 395 yards, a touchdown, and an interception in the 42–29 loss to the Lions.
 On the road against the 49ers in Week 11, Smith led the Seahawks on an 11-play, 80-yard drive, capped off with a 13-yard touchdown run to put Seattle ahead with 12 seconds left as they won 20–17.

 Smith finished the 2024 season with 4,283 passing yards, breaking his own Seahawks single-season record from 2022.
 Smith also broke franchise records for single-season passing attempts and completions, with 573 and 400, respectively.
 In winning 10 games, posting a season-long completion percentage of over 70%, and setting a new personal best for yards thrown in the season, Smith earned $6 million worth of incentives.

 Las Vegas Raiders

-On March 13, 2025, Smith was traded to the Las Vegas Raiders in exchange for the 92nd overall pick in the 2025 NFL draft.
+On March 13, 2025, Smith was traded to the Las Vegas Raiders in exchange for the 92nd overall pick (Jalen Milroe) in the 2025 NFL draft.
 The trade reunited Smith with former Seahawks head coach Pete Carroll.
 Smith, who had one year remaining on the contract he signed with the Seahawks, did not sign a contract extension with the Raiders upon the deal's initial completion.
-However, on April 3, Smith and the Raiders agreed to terms on a two-year, $75 million contract extension.
+On April 3, Smith and the Raiders agreed to terms on a two-year, $75 million contract extension.

-Smith made his Raiders debut in the season opening 20–13 victory over the Patriots, putting up 362 passing yards, a touchdown, and an interception.
-Smith also set a Raiders franchise record for the most passing yards in a debut, surpassing the previous record of 317 yards set by Dan Pastorini.
+Smith made his Raiders debut in the season-opening 20–13 victory over the Patriots, putting up 362 passing yards, a touchdown, and an interception.
+Smith also set a Raiders franchise record for most passing yards in a debut, surpassing the previous record of 317 yards set by Dan Pastorini.
+Smith led the Raiders to only two wins as the starter, throwing for 3,025 yards, 19 touchdowns, and a league-high 17 interceptions.

+New York Jets (second stint)

+On March 11, 2026, Smith and a seventh-round pick in the 2026 NFL draft were traded to the New York Jets in exchange for a sixth-round pick in the 2026 draft.

+During the season opener against the Tennessee Titans in Week 1, Smith completed 19 out of 24 passes for 215 yards as the Jets won 23–10.
+During the Jets' home opener against the Green Bay Packers in Week 2, Smith completed 27 out of 41 passes for 247 yards and two touchdowns as the Jets lost 20–17 in overtime.
+During Week 3 against the Detroit Lions, Smith completed 31 out of 37 passes for 321 yards and three touchdowns.
+However, Smith fumbled with 45 seconds left in the fourth quarter, which the Lions recovered, and the Jets lost 24–31.